 Throw all your kitchen scraps in the bucket.
 Just remove any stickers or labels since most of them are made from plastic.

 Add the bacteria to the mix and seal shut.
 Once it is full, let it sit for 10-12 days.
-The only maintenance it requires is to open the tap on your bucket and drain the leakage every once in a while.
+The only maintenance required is to open the tap on your bucket and drain the leakage every once in a while.

 Voula, you have a new “pre-compost.”